 During his career of more than 10 years, Freeland had aided in the publicity of a national champion, numerous AP All-American selections including 2012 men's basketball selection, Dominique Morrison.
 He has covered the ORU women's basketball team at the NCAA Tournament, the ORU men's basketball team at a pair of postseason tournaments, and the CSU football team as they took on the defending national champion Florida Gators.

 Immediately after moving to ORU, Freeland went to work improving all facets of the Media Relations operations.
-In his first two years, he has increased the size and content of the five existing media guides, including men's and women's basketball and baseball, and the department is producing publications for men's golf, women's golf and cross country for the first time.
+In his first two years, he increased the size and content of the five existing media guides, including men's and women's basketball and baseball, and the department is producing publications for men's golf, women's golf and cross country for the first time.

 At CSU, Freeland was the main contact for the football, cross country, and track & field programs, while overseeing the coverage of all 16 Division I teams.
 In seven years, Freeland had the chance to serve as the main contact for every sport.
 He hosted the Big South Women's Soccer Championship three times, the Big South Track and Field Championship, and also helped out at the Southern Conference Basketball tournament.